images 1 1

 Sponsored Brands

-The beauty of sponsored brands is that you can reuse the same exact keywords and ASIN targets that work in SP and get increased visibility on them.
+The beauty of sponsored brands is that you can reuse the keyword and ASIN targets that are working in SP and get increased visibility on them.

-I’d then sort the targets by ASIN, and create at least 7 sponsored brand ads for each ASIN you have.
-3 for regular SB (one in each match type), 3 for SB video (also one in each match type), and one product targeting campaign.
+Then, sort the targets by ASIN, and create at least 7 sponsored brand ads for each ASIN you have.
+3 for regular SB (one in each match type), 3 for SB video (also one in each match type), and one for a product targeting campaign.

 Sponsored Display

-Sponsored display is the newest, and most underutilized ad type on Amazon.
-It usually represents only 0-4% of ad spend for Amazon sellers and around ⅔ sellers don’t use it.
+Sponsored display usually represents only 0-4% of ad spend for Amazon sellers, and around ⅔ of sellers don’t use it.

-It’s generally not that big of a deal if you don’t utilize it but it can be useful for remarketing to shoppers who interacted with your listings before.
+It’s generally not that big of a deal if you don’t utilize it, but it can be useful for remarketing to shoppers who have interacted with your listings before.

 As you can see in the screenshot above, you have two options for remarketing – view remarketing and purchase remarketing.

-View remarketing can be useful to capture some of the visitors who visited your product listings but didn’t buy and then try to convert them into customers.
+View remarketing can be useful for capturing shoppers who visited your product listings but didn’t buy and then try to convert them into customers.

 Purchase remarketing can be used to target existing customers to either upsell them, cross-sell them, or get repeat orders for products you’ve already sold them.

-You can select your own look-back window for remarketing and it can generally be 7-90 days, with 30 days being the ‘standard’.
+You can select your look-back window for remarketing and it can generally be 7-90 days, with 30 days being the standard.

 4. Gold Panning Campaigns